retooth2/xenharmlib/doc/prim_seq.rst

          True
          False

-Equality/Identity also translates to python's builtin set type.
-If two sequences are considered equal, combining them in a python set will result in an one-element set:
+Equality/Identity also translates to Python's built-in set type.
+If two sequences are considered equal, combining them in a Python set will result in a one-element set:

 .. testcode::